 What’s in the Young Voices package?

-Through the materials, we meet six characters who face their own dilemmas relating to sex, relationships and HIV.
-Each story addresses a theme that is relevant to young people living in the region – from having sex without a condom, unhealthy relationships, options for contraception, dating older people, talking about HIV, and saying ‘no’ to sex.
+Through the materials, we meet characters who face their own dilemmas relating to sex, relationships and HIV.
+Each story addresses a theme that is relevant to young people living in the region –having sex without a condom, unhealthy relationships, options for contraception, dating older people, talking about HIV, consent and communication in relationships.

-The stories are designed to promote thinking and discussion around these key topics, aided by the supplementary materials which include fact sheets and ideas for discussion.
-There is also an online (and offline) comic creator – giving young people the chance to create their own comic strip ending to the characters’ stories, in their own words.
+The stories are designed to promote thinking and discussion, aided by supplementary materials including fact sheets and questions for discussion.
+There is also an online (and printable) comic creator – giving young people a chance to create their own comic strip ending to the characters’ stories, in their own words.
 These can be completed alone or as part of group work.

 Co-Creation – at the heart of Young Voices